Korivash/mySQL-Autobackup-script/README.md

 1. Open a text editor and create a new file.
 2. Download start.bat file above:

-1. Save the file with a .bat extension, for example, backup_script.bat.
+3. Open the start.bat file with your text editor of choice:

-2. Replace the placeholders in the script with your own values:
+4. Replace the placeholders in the script with your own values:
-3. ```INSERTNAMEOFDATABASEHERE:``` Replace this with the name of your database.
+5. ```INSERTNAMEOFDATABASEHERE:``` Replace this with the name of your database.
- 4. ```INSERT FILE PATH HERE:``` Replace this with the directory path where you want to save the backup files.
+6. ```INSERT FILE PATH HERE:``` Replace this with the directory path where you want to save the backup files.

 # Running the Backup Script
 To run the backup script manually, follow these steps: